seanednd/The-Sins-of-Ha-sana/artificer-flavor.md

 	- A big needle filled with a green liquid
 	- Convincing the character that they're tougher than they look
 - Grease
-	- Just normal grease in a vial?
+	- Grease in a vial
 - Identify
 	- Tools, magic jewel's monocle
 - Jump
 	- Small plates that extend from the creature's feet as they jump.
 - Longstrider
 	- A cream that allows for extra oxygen to be absorbed via their skin
 - Sanctuary
+	- A small flying robot that shines the light in eyes of whomever is attack it's assigned target.
 - Shield of Faith
+	- A small metal shield unfolds from arm
 - Snare
 	- Cover a single piece of twine, string, or hair in slime to turn it into an invisible rope
 ### 2nd level